-We initially stopped in the Clarks outlet, but the only shoes that really called to me there were a pair of beautiful pale pink leather 3″ strappy pumps that I would wear approximately never.
+We initially stopped at the Clarks outlet, but the only shoes that really called to me there were a pair of beautiful pale pink leather 3″ strappy pumps that I would wear approximately never.
 Seriously, what occasion do I have to wear a shoe like that?
 I don’t.
 I just don’t.
 (For future reference, though, I am taking about the “Adriel Cove” heeled sandal.
 Look them up; they are gorgeous.)

 Terri and I actually walked past the G.H.
 Bass outlet the first time.
 Then I changed my mind, we turned around, and went in.
 The entire store was on sale, since the company is currently in restructuring and they’re closing their retail operations.
 Right up front, there was a display of shoes that were marked down to 70% off.
 You’d pay only $33 for any box on the table.

-Another thing you have to understand is that it’s impossible for me to find shoes that fit well.
+Another thing you have to understand about my shoe dilemma is that it’s impossible for me to find shoes that fit well.
 I generally wear a women’s 11 B, a size in which no cute, quality shoes have ever been made, ever.
 Sometimes I can wear a 10, and in some styles I do need a D (wide) instead of a B (medium) width.
 This shoe size is a cursed side effect of being 5’10” tall; good shoes are for other people.